dprint/dprint/website/src/config.md

     // process plugin — requires a tarball checksum "npm:@dprint/prettier@0.50.0/plugin.json@<sha256>",

+    // a plugin that isn't at the root of its package "npm:@dprint/example@1.0.0/json/plugin.wasm",

     // resolve from your local node_modules, walking up from the config file
     // (use this when an npm package manager manages the version) "npm:@dprint/json",